ILEAnet – Innovation by Law Enforcement Agencies networking (H2020 project)

 Technical and support services in the field of Chemical, Biological, Radiological, Nuclear, and Explosive Security (Framework Service Contract No.: HOME/2014/ISFP/PR/CBRN/0025 – Lot 1)

 Main objectives of the contract is to provide technical and support consultancy services to the DG HOME ~ European Commission on the CBRN–E related security matters, thereby directly supporting the development and implementation of the EC’s CBRN-E agenda and related polices and activities under the EU new approach to the detection and mitigation of CBRN-E risks.

 The aim of the project is to contribute to the development of key EU policies by analysing the nature and evolution of CBRN-E issues, gather and aggregate relevant information on CBRN-E security matters.
 Furthermore, the aim is to support the EC in organizing events with focus on CBRN-E security, as well as to establish and implement comprehensive dissemination of information to the two stakeholders and the wide EU public.

-Already implemented or ongoing tasks: Request 1 – Brief contents: ammonium nitrate below 16%; Request 2 – Work (surveys and related works) related to the implementation of Regulation 98/2013; Req.
-3 – Brief overview of security of radioactive sources in medical facilities in the European Union.
-Currently being implemented.; Req.
-6 – Soft target attack exercise and a brief instruction including basic guidance materials and recommendations on soft target protection; Req.
-7 – Gap analysis of detection of CBRN terrorist threats, and organization of cross-border exercise; Req.
-9 – Mapping C-UAV capabilities now and in the future – a prospective view on mitigating the UAV threat.
+Already implemented or ongoing tasks: Request 1 – Brief contents: ammonium nitrate below 16%; Request 2 – Work (surveys and related works) related to the implementation of Regulation 98/2013; Request 3 – Brief overview of security of radioactive sources in medical facilities in the European Union; Request 6 – Soft target attack exercise and a brief instruction including basic guidance materials and recommendations on soft target protection; Request 7 – Gap analysis of detection of CBRN terrorist threats, and organization of cross-border exercise; Request 9 – Mapping C-UAV capabilities now and in the future – a prospective view on mitigating the UAV threat.